Associate in Arts (A.A.)

 Our Creative Writing Degree is Available 100% Online

 In addition to completing this degree in-person, our creative writing program is also available 100% online.
-For creative writing students, this involves a mix of courses that you can complete on your own time and others that allow you to workshop your writing with other students in real time from a location that works for you.
+For creative writing students, this involves courses that you can complete on your own time and scheduled workshops that allow you to collaborate with other students in real-time.
 Learn more about FLCC online learning.